NBA Power Rankings: Elite Jump-Shooting Teams Continue Making Their Mark

 Sitting at 20-16 and riding a five-game winning streak, the Hawks' up-and-down season makes stretches like this one complicated.
 How do we know we can trust it?
 And that's not even considering the possible upheaval that could arise as trade season nears.

 According to Brian Windhorst and Marc Stein of ESPN.com, the Hawks are listening to offers on Paul Millsap.
-Per Adrian Wojnarowski of The Vertical, Kyle Korver is already on the move, traded to the Cavaliers.
+Per Shams Charania and Adrian Wojnarowski of The Vertical, Kyle Korver is already on the move to the Cavaliers.

 Millsap's exit, though a possible necessity in order to avoid losing him for nothing in free agency, would be crippling.
 He scored 32 points in Sunday's huge win over the Spurs, playing every minute of the second half and overtime.